Hello!

 Clara here.
 I’m the author of the Daily Respite, and you can read more about me here.

-Subscribe to the Daily Respite and you will receive a brief missive in your inbox every morning, 365 days a year, at precisely 6am Eastern.
+The Daily Respite has been ticking along steadily for more than six years now.
+When you subscribe, you’ll receive a brief missive in your inbox every morning, 365 days a year, at precisely 6am Eastern.

-What kinds of missive?
+What kind of missive?

 There’s a lot of wondering going on here in Respitopia.
 I always balance my own thoughts with a carefully chosen quote from someone far wiser than I.